Let the Games Begin

 Gerry then slowly cruised us to shore so I could climb aboard safely.
 There I realized another miracle—the new moccasins Ursula had purchased for me before the trip were still on my feet!
-But it was a very short think.
+But it was a very brief think; I was cold.
 Air temperature was in the mid thirties or lower and there's always a breeze in an open boat at full throttle.
-And with a ten horsepower outboard, it was a twenty minute ride to the dock.
+And with our ten horsepower outboard, it was a twenty minute ride to the dock.

 On arrival I'm shaking so badly Gerry had to practically carry me up to the cabin.
-Ursula is at the door and with her nurse's training took one look and promptly shoved me into the shower clothes and all, and turned on the hot water.
-An hour later, fortified by two cups of hot tea and a shot of whiskey, I have another still-trembling realization...hypothermia should not to be trifled with.
+Ursula is at the door and with her nurse's training promptly shoved me into the shower clothes and all, and turned on the hot water.
+An hour later, fortified by two cups of hot tea and a shot of whiskey, I have a still-trembling realization—hypothermia is not to be trifled with.